devforever7/disney-next-react-app/README.md

 - Add pagination to search results
 - Move `<nav />` element outside of `<main/>` tag (`NavMenu` component)
 - Ensure `NavMenu` traps focus within itself when open
-- Create `Navigation` component in `components/layout` directory to handle navigation, and to combine both `NavMenu` and `SearchBar` components.
-Refactor and move `NavMenu` and `SearchBar` accordingly.
+- Create `Navigation` component in `components/layout` directory to handle navigation, and to consolidate `NavMenu` and `SearchBar` components.

 ## 📝 License & Attribution

 This project uses the Disney API for educational purposes only.
-All character content belongs to Disney.
+All character content belongs to Disney. both